5 Essential Things Every Parent Needs to Teach Their Teens about Saving Money

 Before teens can truly master money matters, they should understand how money moves around.
 They need a solid rundown on the basics, from checking and savings accounts to bank fees, to how debit cards work and what it means to “bounce” a check.

-Start off by opening a “checkless” checking account for your teen.
+TRY THIS: Start off by opening a “checkless” checking account for your teen.
 One of the biggest bonuses of these types of accounts is that you can’t overdraft, which is good news when your child is still learning the financial ropes.
 Axiom Bank’s AxiomGO checkless checking app also lets you safely transfer money to your child’s account without visiting a bank branch, track expenditures, set up budget categories and more.

 3. Why you should always “pay yourself first”